Highlights: Eight ways naturopathic medicine lowers health care costs:

 - Reduce the need for expensive surgical procedures, when appropriate

-- Decrease costs associated with adverse reactions to prescription drugs
+- Decrease health care costs associated with adverse reactions to prescription drugs

 - Reduce the incidence of illnesses and fatalities caused by hospital errors